Marjorie Merriweather Post: Early life

-Marjorie Merriweather Post was born in Springfield, Illinois, the daughter and only child of C. W. Post and Ella Letitia Merriweather.
+Marjorie Merriweather Post was born in Springfield, Illinois, the only child of C. W. Post and Ella Letitia Merriweather.
 At age 27, following her father's death in 1914, she became the owner of the rapidly growing Postum Cereal Company, founded in 1895.
 She inherited a $20 million fortune.

 Post lived in Battle Creek, Michigan from ages 3 to 14.
 She then moved to Washington, D.C. to attend the Mount Vernon Seminary and College (now the George Washington University's Mount Vernon Campus).
 She maintained a close lifelong relationship with her alma mater and served as its first alumna trustee.
 Today, a collection of her correspondence with Mount Vernon administrators is maintained by GWU's Special Collections Research Center.
 Post's complete collection of personal papers, as well as those of her father, are held by the University of Michigan's Bentley Historical Library.

 General Foods Corporation

 Post became the owner of the Postum Cereal Company in 1914, after the death of her father, and was a director of the company until 1958.
-She, along with her second husband, E.F.
-Hutton, began growing the business by acquiring other American food companies such as Hellmann's Mayonnaise, Jell-O, Baker's Chocolate, Maxwell House, and many more.
+She, along with her second husband, E. F. Hutton, began growing the business by acquiring other American food companies such as Hellmann's Mayonnaise, Jell-O, Baker's Chocolate, and Maxwell House.
 In 1929, Postum Cereal Company was renamed General Foods Corporation.

-While taking a voyage on her yacht, the Hussar, she came across the innovation of Clarence Birdseye in Gloucester, Massachusetts by dining onboard on a scrumptious whole turkey that was previously frozen.
+While taking a voyage on her yacht, the Hussar, Post came across the innovation of Clarence Birdseye in Gloucester, Massachusetts by dining on a whole turkey that was previously frozen.
 Birdseye had invented a technology to preserve fresh food by the flash freezing process that prevented water crystals from forming and diluting the product.
-Post foresaw the future advantages of Birdseye's invention, bought the company, made him vice president and pioneered the frozen fresh food market for wholesalers and retailers by nationally providing the first commercial freezers.
+Post foresaw the future advantages of Birdseye's invention, bought the company, made him vice president and pioneered the frozen fresh food market for wholesalers and retailers by providing the first commercial freezers.